JBobyM/CANSSI-Comp/README.md

 ### The Model

-The model I created is a binary classification model using a neural network.
+The model I created is a binary classification model using neural network in tensorflow.
 The dependent variable, 'RaceOutcome,' has two modalities: 1 when the horse won the race and 0 otherwise.
 The explanatory variables encompass all the discussed features.
 After one-hot encoding categorical variables, the final model comprises 90 explanatory variables and 275,190 observations, with 137,595 for each class of the dependent variable.